MajorasMeow/circplot/README.md

   "ggrepel"
 ))
 ```
-### install magic for imputation https://github.com/cran/Rmagic
+### Important for data preparation: install Rmagic for imputation https://github.com/cran/Rmagic

-# EXAMPLE
+# EXAMPLE Data preparation and Plot

-We take the pbmc3k dataset from the SeuratData Package and want to find out which are high expressing genes that correlate with the gene CD68 in the whole dataset.
+Let's take the pbmc3k dataset from the SeuratData Package and find out which are high expressing genes that correlate with the gene CD68 in the whole dataset.

 ### load and install the dataset
 ```r